-Research and development costs totaled approximately \$218,000 and \$240,000 for the years ended December 31, 2012 and 2011, respectively, which equates to approximately 2% of revenues for each period.
+Research and development costs totaled approximately \$240,000 and \$250,000 for the years ended December 31, 2011 and 2010, respectively, which equates to approximately 2% of revenues for each period.
 These expenditures have adequately satisfied our research and development requirements.
+We expect similar research and development costs for the year ended December 31, 2012.
 We are using our engineering resources to research and design new technologies that we expect to implement into the new projects and large military programs of our core customers.